misha7up/misha7up/README.md

 ATM <b>refreshing my knowledge on Backend-development</b>, taking a course at Yandex.Praktikum.
 I have actual experience with Python, Django, SQL, Git, different APIs and Python parsing libraries, such as Scrapy/Selenium/Beautiful Soup.

 Fast learner, good at googling, easy to fit into workflows.
 Not afraid of complex tasks and routine, willing to dig in/deal with it.

-<b>Searching for Junior Python Developer position, will consider any offers!</b> :smirk:

 <p align="center">
  <img width="600" src="images/github-snake.svg" alt="snake"/>